 And just like Marie Kondo’s method of “tidying up by category, not rooms” (as in, gather all the clothes you can find from all rooms, put them in a pile before you start the purge), you can also tidy up your blog posts by category.
 Here are some suggestions:

 - First, finalize and organize your blog categories.
 Then start deleting posts that don’t fit into any of those blog categories and the overall theme/direction of your blog.
-For example, with my family and lifestyle blog, this means deleting some of my old design-related posts that don’t any more fit into the “lifestyle” niche I was aiming for.
+For example, with my family and lifestyle blog, this means deleting some of my old design-related posts that don’t fit anymore into the “lifestyle” niche I was aiming for.

-Or consider starting fresh with a better web host.
+Consider starting fresh with a better web host.

 Sometimes, a fresh start is what you really need.